dlyalin20/SkyNet/README.md

 4. When we prompt for input, we expect for there to be no whitespace outside of new-line ("\n") characters; this means you should be entering single-word answers for all prompts, which is what they all ask for.
 This is not Spotify: no need for quirky, five sentence playlist names!
 5. The maximum characters any string buffer in our program can store is 100; hence, please make sure all inputs are <= 100 characters.
 6. Permanently is taken to mean that the previous state of something is made irretrievable, not that it cannot be changed again and is immutable.
 7. Once a playlist is playing, it cannot be directly stopped except by skipping through every song one by one.
 Only individual songs can be quit or paused/unpaused.
 It is possible Ctrl-C or Ctrl-Z may do the job, but expected results are not guaranteed due to SDL volatility.
 8. Commands CANNOT be stacked; this means trying to execute more than one command or flag at a time will result in an warning.
+9. All initialized playlists must have unique names, if a new playlist is created with the same name, it will overwrite the other one

 # Using Adder

 Adder is used for manipulating playlists and the queue.
 Below are all possible uses of adder described:

 * `./adder -makeps` (Make Playlist from Songs):
     1. Prompts user for a playlist name
     2. Loops through prompting user for songs and adding songs to playlist
     3. Loop exited with command "exit"